UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

   - `stack_benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `stack.c`.
 The desired algorithms as well as the number of iterations can be set in the code.
 - `M4`: contains code for Dilithium on ARM Cortex-M4
   - `common`: contains code that is shared between different schemes
+    - `keccak1600.S`: the proposed keccak implementation
+    - `keccak1600_XKCP.S`: the XKCP keccak implementation
   - `config.py`: Saves platform configuration
   - `crypto_sign`: contains the implementations for dilithium2, dilithium3, and dilithium5
       - `dilithium2`
           - `old`: Code in [AHKS22]
       - `dilithium3`
-          - `new`: Our code with the improved Plantard arithmetic based on the implementation in [AHKS22].
+          - `m4plant`: Our code with the improved Plantard arithmetic based on the implementation in [AHKS22].
           - `old`: Code in [AHKS22]
       - `dilithium5`
           - `old`: Code in [AHKS22]